-A dog in foster care can be met a few times before a decision is made whether or not to adopt them.
+A dog in foster care can be met a few times by an approved adopter before a decision is made whether or not to adopt them.
 A dog that will be in the foster-to-adopt program will be cared for in the applicants' home until they are adopted by the applicant or by someone else.

 When you apply to adopt one of our dogs here is what happens:

 You will receive a phone call from one of our volunteers to go over your application with you.
 We want to make sure we interpret what you wrote correctly.

 If everything appears to be okay with your application AND we have a volunteer Home Checker in your area, the volunteer Home Checker will visit you in your home and take pictures of your home and your yard.
 If we do not have a Home Checker in your area, a volunteer will ask you to email photos of your home and yard.

 Once both these checks have been completed and LALDR is satisfied your family is a good fit for our dogs, you will be notified if you have been approved as an applicant for one of our dogs.